 Video inspections of plumbing have become almost mandatory for houses on slabs.
 Our shifting soils and invasive oak tree roots can wreak havoc on underground plumbing.
 It’s much better to spend a couple of hundred dollars on a plumbing inspection than to find out you have broken pipes after you move in.

 What kind of extra inspections might be done?

-If the home inspector suspects a problem with a particular area of your home, they might recommend a licensed professional do an inspection of your roof, heating/air system, electrical system or even recommend a structural engineer if they think there is a foundation problem.
+If the home inspector suspects a problem with a particular area of your home, they might recommend a licensed professional do a roof inspection, sewer inspection to see if sewer cleaning is needed, or check the heating/air system, electrical system, or even recommend a structural engineer if they think there is a foundation problem.
 These additional inspections may be at the buyer’s expense, or they may re-open negotiations and ask for you to have them done yourself.

 Inspections are the most common reason we see sales fall apart, so don’t consider your house “sold” until you’ve passed this important hurdle.